 Hearing loss: First responders/EMS workers are often exposed to high noise levels for extended periods of time.
 This can result in hearing loss and other conditions like tinnitus, which causes ringing in the ears.

 Lifting injuries: This is the most common type of injury among first responders/ EMS workers.
 Transferring or carrying patients can cause workers to suffer from lifting injuries such as back and neck sprains and strains.

 Needlestick injuries: There are approximately 800,000 needlestick injuries in the U.S. each year, according to the Occupational Safety and Health Administration (OSHA).
 Contributing factors to this type of injury are using traditional needles without safety features, fast-paced work environments, and inadequate training.

 PTSD: First responders may suffer from post-traumatic stress disorder (PTSD) because they often witness traumatic events such as violent crimes, catastrophic accidents, and natural disasters.
 Symptoms may manifest not only emotionally but also physically in the form of fatigue, high blood pressure, and ulcers.

 Vehicle crashes: EMS providers often treat patients in the back of ambulances, which are traveling at a high rate of speed.

 Types of Benefits

-As a first responder, you are entitled to medical, wage loss, rehabilitation, disability and death benefits under the Pennsylvania Workers’ Compensation Act.
+As a first responder, you are entitled to medical, wage loss, rehabilitation, disability, and death benefits under the Pennsylvania Workers’ Compensation Act.
 You may also be entitled to benefits under the Pennsylvania Heart and Lung Act as well as other benefits programs.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you determine which benefits you qualify for, so you can get the maximum compensation for your injury or illness.
+The experienced compensation lawyers at Larry Pitt & Associates, P.C. can help you determine which benefits you qualify for, so you can get the maximum compensation for your injury or illness.